microsoft/MIDI/get-started/midi-users/docs/midi-console.md

 ### Enumerate Classic Byte-stream (MIDI 1.0) Endpoints

-This uses the old API.
+This uses the old WinRT API.
 Its primary reason for existance is so you can see what's shown to older APIs vs what is shown for the new Windows MIDI Services API.
 As with the UMP endpoints, the commands have aliases, so the following are all equivalent

 ```
 midi enumerate bytestream-endpoints